 This is the YWCA’s 2nd annual Summer Youth Leadership Program, a 10-week program that focuses on leadership skills and strategies for building healthy identities, relationships, and communities.
-The class was selected by the YWCA in partnership with the Evanston Mayor’s Summer Youth Employment Program.
-Participants were chosen from a pool of students and were hired as actual YWCA employees, working 30-hour weeks to learn to become advocates and leaders.
+The summer cohort was selected by the YWCA in partnership with the City of Evanston Mayor’s Summer Youth Employment Program.
+Participants were chosen from a pool of students and were hired as actual YWCA employees, working 30-hour weeks to learn to become advocates and leaders in the community.

-This week, each of our youth leaders prepared a presentation on a social issue of their choice.
+Each of our youth leaders in the Summer 2022 cohort prepared a presentation on a social justice issue of their choice.
 Read what they had to say about their topics below!

 “My topic is sexual assault and I chose it because there are too many male and female identifying victims that are afraid to speak up.
 That isn’t right to me.”